mukunku/ParquetViewer/README.md

 # Download
 Releases can be found here: https://github.com/mukunku/ParquetViewer/releases

-Visit the Wiki for details on how to use the utility: https://github.com/mukunku/ParquetViewer/wiki
+Details on how to use the utility can be found in [the Wiki](https://github.com/mukunku/ParquetViewer/wiki)

 # Analytics
 Users can opt-in to share anonymous usage data to help make the app better. [^1]